Skip to content

 Manual Firmware Update

-If the device is not working after flashing a new firmware, or if some problem was encountered during installation, a recovery process may be necessary.
+If a Ping sonar is not working after flashing new firmware, or if some problem was encountered during installation, a recovery process may be necessary.

 The device must be opened to restore the firmware.
 We only want to open the device if it's absolutely necessary, so to make sure, please reset ping-viewer settings, and connect the device to the computer again.
 If ping-viewer detects the device automatically, there is no problem!
 If not, then we can proceed to recover the device.

-To open the device, hold it firmly, and turn the blue ring in counterclockwise direction:
+To open a first generation Ping sonar, hold it firmly, and turn the blue ring in counterclockwise direction:

 Firmware Update Waiting